drcereceres/UpStream/readme.txt

 The format is based on [Keep a Changelog](http://keepachangelog.com) and this project adheres to [Semantic Versioning](http://semver.org).

-= UNRELEASED =
+= [1.20.2] - 2018-08-21 =

 Fixed:
 * Fixed missed debug statement in the code;
 * Fixed fatal error when date fields are empty and a task is saved in the front-end;
-* Fixed images in the comments, adding an option and custom capability (upstream_comment_images) for controlling who can add images;
+* Fixed images in the comments, adding an option and custom capability (upstream_comment_images) for controlling who can add images.
+All roles will be selected by default;
 * Fixed comments when they contain only images, without any text;
 * Fixed the field to assign tasks to users on new tasks for some sites where the field was blocked;
+* Fixed JavaScript error that prevents to select new assigner for tasks in some sites;

 = [1.20.1] - 2018-08-14 =